 When training a horse consistency is the key.

 Being consistent when training your horse will make a huge difference in your relationship with them.
-You want to be consistent in your training methods and also how often you train them.
+You want to be consistent with your training methods and how often you train them.

-Every horse in the herd knows their place in the pecking order and their are usually no big surprises.
+Every horse in the herd knows their place in the pecking order and there are usually no big surprises.
 Horses like consistency it builds trust!

 How Often To Work Your Horse

-All horses no matter the breed need to be learn how to respect our space and they need to know how to do basic things like leading, standing tied, standing for the farrier etc.
+All horses no matter the breed need to learn how to respect our space and they need to know how to do basic things like leading, standing tied, standing for the farrier, etc.

 Respect comes from being consistent with your horse.

 When you decide what your goals are then break things down into small steps.
 Next, you’ll need to decide on what days will work best for you to work with your horse.

 The more consecutive days you train your horse the higher their retention of the training will be.

 When training your horse consistency is the key to success.